 What is Scarcity?

-Scarcity, also known as paucity, is an economics term used to refer to a gap between insufficient resources and the many theoretical needs that people expect to be met by the said resource.
-As a result, people are forced to decide how best to allocate a scarce resource in an efficient manner so that most of the needs and additional wants can be met.
-Therefore, all resources with non-zero cost in the process of consumption can be considered scarce to a given extent.
+Scarcity, also known as paucity, is an economics term used to refer to a gap between availability of limited resources and the theoretical needs of people for such resources.
+As a result, entities are forced to decide how best to allocate a scarce resource in an efficient manner so that most of the needs and wants can be met.
+Therefore, all resources with a non-zero cost in the process of consumption can be considered scarce to a given extent.
 However, in practice, what really matters is what we call relative scarcity.

 Basics of Scarcity

 Hypothetically speaking, if every resource on earth was abundant, there would be no need for economists.
 Decisions on resource allocation would not be necessary and tradeoffs would be redundant.
 Unfortunately, the real world does not work in such a way.
 Each commodity comes with a price; essentially, each resource on earth shows a degree of scarcity.

 For example, time and money are characteristically scarce resources.
 In the real world, it is common to find someone with little of one resource or even both.
 A person without a job may have a lot of time but still be unable to meet his basic personal needs.
 An executive of a prestigious company may have a lot of money and be able to retire at any time, yet he can only afford to go for a ten-minute lunch or sleep for just five hours each night.
 People who have an abundance of both money and time are very few in the real world.

 Scarcity in Business

 1. Purchase countdown

 A timer within a sales context implies that the sales team is defining scarcity as the key parameter.
 So how does it increase sales?
 Once a customer understands how much time she needs to make a decision, she will act with a sense of urgency.
 Companies like eBay use such a tactic, and it works really well because it drives that last-minute rush to make purchases before time runs out.

 2. Sale price countdown